 Proxy Sites

-In situations where it is desired to avoid having to open up firewall ports on secondary servers, it is possible to arrange for proxying.
+In situations where it is desired to avoid having to open firewall ports on secondary servers, it is possible to arrange for proxying.
 When a secondary server is started, it looks in its pc2v9.ini file for an entry of the form proxyme=true.
 If this entry is present, then when the secondary server first contacts the primary server it requests that the primary should act as a proxy for all communications with any other servers.

 When a secondary server has requested proxying like this, it will not attempt to make direct connections to any server other than the primary, and no other servers will ever attempt to directly contact that secondary server; all communications intended for the proxied secondary server will automatically be routed through the proxy.
-The effect of this is that secondary servers which are proxied will never be contacted by any server other than their primary – hence, a proxied secondary server does not have to open up any firewall ports for inbound connections.
+The effect of this is that secondary servers which are proxied will never be contacted by any server other than their primary – hence, a proxied secondary server does not have to open any firewall ports for inbound connections.

 NAT

 Another constraint on networking has to do with NAT (Network Address Translation).
-For PC2 to work using NAT you must configure port forwarding on your firewall, and configure the PC2 site table with the public address/port for remote connections.
+For PC2 to work using NAT you must configure port forwarding on your firewall and configure the PC2 site table with the public address/port for remote connections.
 Note that this only applies to non-proxied servers; proxied servers do not receive inbound connection requests and therefore are not affected by port forwarding under NAT.

 Appendix C – PC2 Server Command Line Arguments